 When we joined Skypoint, we had to move tenants.
 The migration process was super complex.
 It was nothing like flipping the switch.
 But there’s a method to the madness.
 We drew from our experience and learned a lot from the process.

-So instead of running our usually scheduled program on the CSG blog where we share our trade secrets with app dev, business intelligence, and data strategy—today, we’re talking about the best way to optimize one of the most popular and important platforms your team is using on a daily basis…Microsoft Teams.
+So instead of running our usually scheduled program where we share our trade secrets with app dev, business intelligence, and data strategy—today, we’re talking about the best way to optimize one of the most popular and important platforms your team is using on a daily basis…Microsoft Teams.

 Optimize Your Microsoft Teams Architecture in 4 Steps

 I know you’re excited to get this party started, but the best piece of advice I have for you is to sloooooooooooow down.

 Before moving anything, take the time to map out your MS Teams architecture.
 Setting a vision and planning the migration upfront will save you a lot of time and frustration down the road.
 Here’s what to consider to design an optimal Microsoft Teams architecture that withstands the test of time.

 Decide if you’re setting up teams based on the domain (i.e. development, marketing, HR) or if every department is going under the umbrella of the company domain.
 Start with fewer components to keep things manageable.
 If you decide to separate departments into individual teams, you should have a good reason for it.